 Also available in: French

 Not a winter fan?
 That won’t last long!
 You’ll quickly fall in love with this amazing season after your very first ice fishing experience.
 It’s a sport that truly helps you live the many pleasures of winter despite the cold.
-So, how does it work?
-And why do so many people swear by this activity?
+Why do so many people swear by this activity?
 To answer some of the most frequently-asked questions concerning this pastime, we reached out to Wil Wegman, Canadian Ice Fishing champion, seasoned fisherman, angling educator, and Rapala Pro Staff.
-See what Wil had to say below to make your first trip out on the ice a success!

 1. What is ice fishing and what are the differences between this sport and summer fishing?